Susan Stryker: Books

 Stryker's first book, Gay by the Bay: A History of Queer Culture in the San Francisco Bay Area (Chronicle Books 1996), coauthored with Jim Van Buskirk, is an illustrated account of the evolution of LGBT culture in the San Francisco Bay Area of Northern California.
 This book and its successor, Queer Pulp, were each nominated for a Lambda Literary Award.

 In the critical survey Queer Pulp: Perverted Passions from the Golden Age of the Paperback (Chronicle Books 2001), Stryker turned her attention to the lesbian pulp fiction and gay male pulp fiction published in the United States from the 1930s through the 1960s.

 With Stephen Whittle she co-edited The Transgender Studies Reader (Routledge 2006), which was her first work to win a Lambda Literary Award.
 Her following book, Transgender History (Seal Press 2008), covers transvestism, transgender people, and transsexualism in the United States from the conclusion of World War II to the 2000s.
 After this, she co-edited The Transgender Studies Reader 2 (2013, with Aren Aizura) and The Transgender Studies Reader Remix (2022, with Dylan McCarthy Blackston).

 Stryker is now working on a new book project, Cross-Dressing for Empire: Gender and Performance at the Bohemian Grove.
 The Bohemian Grove is a campground in Northern California, and the summer meeting-place of the Bohemian Club, a private organization of American men with considerable political and economic power or cultural influence.

-In 2024 the anthology When Monsters Speak.
+In 2024, the anthology When Monsters Speak.
 A Susan Stryker Reader was published with an introduction by McKenzie Wark.

+In August 2026, Stryker released Changing Gender, a book examining views on gender, identity, and equality.